 The capacity value of wind power.
-Figure 7 shows the country-specific capacity value of wind power in 2015 with respect to two different system boundaries.
-It ranges broadly from 3.2,% to 25.5,% in isolated, and from 3.8,% to 29.5,% in cooperating regions (i.e., on a European level).
-Noticeably, changing the system boundaries from isolated to cooperating entails increasing capacity values for some of the regions (e.g., for wind in Germany), but also adverse effects (e.g., for wind in France).
+Figure 8 shows the region-specific capacity value of wind power in 2014 with respect to two different system boundaries.
+It ranges broadly from 3.2% to 25.5% in isolated, and from 3.8% to 29.5% in cooperating regions (i.e., on a European level).16 Noticeably, changing the system boundaries from isolated to cooperating entails